Anti-Trucker wage language in 2 bills to ensure cheap labor and high profits

 The ATA, (Lobby Group that represents the carriers) has stated openly that their main priority for 2017, was to have the Denham “anti trucker wage” language inserted into bills, designed to negatively affect how drivers are paid.
 They’ve managed to achieve this by getting lawmakers to put them into not just ONE (1), but TWO (2) bills.
 FAA and THUD bill

-If the amendments, provisions, or language that has been introduced into the THUD or FAA bills are allowed to remain, the results will drastically result in truckers’ inability to be paid for all their time working. ( detention time, paper work, and all non driving time working)
+If the amendments, provisions, or language that has been introduced into the THUD or FAA bills are allowed to remain, the results will drastically result in truckers’ inability to be paid for all their time working. ( detention time, paper work, and all non driving time working) To summarize: Motor Carriers would legally not be obligated to pay drivers anything other than miles driven.
+Period.

 The ATA’s primary goal is to keep YOU running hard, as many hours as you can, because they know that right now, most of you only earn while the wheels are rolling.
 PIECE WORK WAGES